Business risks

 In response to these risks, Yaskawa Group has expressed its support for the TCFD recommendations on climate change, promoted various activities, including participation in a project to support scenario analysis of climate risks and opportunities in line with the Ministry of the Environment’s TCFD, and disclosed climate-related information based on the TCFD recommendations.
 We will continue to enhance the disclosure of climate-related information, and continue to conduct business activities that are even more environmentally friendly in order to contribute to the realization of a sustainable society and further enhance our corporate value.
 The Sustainability Committee, chaired by the President, monitors activities to ensure consistency between risk assessment and materiality analysis.
 For overall implementation, including other measures, under the environmental promotion system of an environmental promotion manager appointed by the President, the quality of activities is improved through the PDCA cycle.

-With regard to human rights, we have established respect for human rights in the Yasukawa Group Code of Corporate Conduct based on the Universal Declaration of Human Rights and the United Nations Guiding Principles on Business and Human Rights, and we are promoting measures that respect the human rights of all people.
+We have established respect for human rights in the Yaskawa Group Code of Corporate Conduct based on the Universal Declaration of Human Rights and the United Nations Guiding Principles on Business and Human Rights, and we are promoting measures that respect the human rights of all people.
 The promotion system is led by the department in charge of sustainability, the department in charge of general affairs and the department in charge of procurement, and we are working to respect human rights in Yaskawa Group and in the supply chain.
 In regard to these initiatives, the Sustainability Committee deliberates and monitors measures on a regular basis.
-Through these initiatives, we will continuously respond to the ever-changing social demands and issues related to human rights.

 Information Security Risks